Darfo Boario Terme: Mountainous reliefs

-The most important reliefs of the municipal government are: Monte Erbanno (1664 metres) and Altissimo (1704 metres) to the north-west, Dosso Blussega (1810 metres) and Dosso Sparviero to the south-west (1895 metres).
+Monte Erbanno (1664 metres) and Altissimo (1704 metres) are found to the north-west, Dosso Blussega (1810 metres) and Dosso Sparviero to the south-west (1895 metres).
 The area has rock formations in Montecchio and Corna, and gravel and sand along the bed of the River Oglio.
-The Monticoli (deriving from the late Latin monticŭlus, diminutive of mons : montis, meaning 'mountain') are considered to be fundamental to the town of Darfo Boario Terme, in fact they have repeatedly protected the Piana Boario from the flooding of the River Oglio and their maximum height is 394 metres.
+The Monticoli (deriving from the late Latin monticŭlus, diminutive of mons : montis, meaning 'mountain') are characteristic to the town of Darfo Boario Terme, and have periodically protected the Piana Boario from the flooding of the River Oglio and their maximum height is 394 metres.

 Pietra Simona

 The rock outcropping that forms the characteristic Monticoli is made up of red sandstone, also known as 'Pietra Simona, from the area of Simoni in Gorzone, where it has been quarried since ancient times.
 Simona stone is the basic and characteristic element of the nature and landscape of the Bassa Valcamonica (in particular of Darfo Boario Terme), and because of its natural availability, is the basis of rock art.
 Simona stone is a contact metamorphism sandstone; it has a uniform stratification plane and a fracture plane of 45 degrees.
 It has the negative solubility of cement, porosity, permeability and chemical resistance.
 It is a kind of elastic rock and has considerable resistance to processing.
 Its specific gravity is calculated at 33 quintals per cubic metre and, when smooth, it has a textured matte sheen.
 The characteristic that makes it immediately recognisable is its consistently purplish-red colour.
 The versatility of this sandstone withstood competition from marble in the Middle Ages.
 Marcello Ricardi wrote in Article 1 of the magazine 'L'Ogliolo', 'Owning the portal of the Simona stone house means that a family can be seen in Vicinie, either for personal wealth or political influence.
-In many villages in the Camonica Valley these structures are still intact, and the date of the inauguration is often engraved...'.
+In many villages in the Camonica Valley these structures are still intact, and the date of the inauguration is often engraved...